-If this sounds like a case study on supply and demand, then you are right.
-As you can imagine, older air conditioners may have more leaks and need repairs.
+If this sounds like a case study on supply and demand, then you are on the right track.
+As you might assume, older air conditioners more often have leaks and need repairs.
 Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
-Prices have only gone up due to scarcity.
+Prices have only increased due to scarcity.

-Remember that in order to purchase R22, you must be an EPA-certified technician.
-So, the normal homeowner can’t purchase a cylinder themselves.
+Remember that in order to buy R22, you must be an EPA-certified technician.
+So, the normal homeowner is unable to purchase a cylinder themselves.
 Plus, there are some stern regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
-This fee is passed on to the homeowner as companies must cover the increased overhead associated with R22 repairs.
+This cost is passed on to the homeowner as companies must cover the increased overhead associated with R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

 If you’re thinking, “Wow, this is starting to sound expensive,” you’re correct, it is.
-This is why when our technicians come out to assess your unit we look to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade as a result of the increasing cost of maintaining an R22 air conditioner.
+This is why when our technicians come out to assess your unit we check to see what refrigerant your unit uses, and lots of cases, we’ll advise an upgrade due to the increasing cost of maintaining an R22 air conditioner.

 How do I know if my unit uses R22?